Avoiding Email Clipping by Gmail

 To understand the final size of your email campaign, you can download it from Gmail.

 If your email messages keep getting clipped, you will likely see an increase in your spam reports.
-Your users will end up having a frustrated experience, and want to change their opt-in preferences.
-They might want to globally opt out from your campaigns as well.
+Your users will end up having a frustrating experience and want to change their opt-in preferences.
+They might also want to globally opt out from your campaigns.
 This might eventually decrease your users' interactivity and engagement.

 How can you prevent clipping in your emails?

-We strongly advise you to follow the measures below in case you see clipping in your test messages or email campaigns.
+We strongly suggest you follow the measures below if you see clipping in your test messages or email campaigns.

-• This will shorten the link by about 40%.
+• Shorten URL size: Shortening the URL sizes can help you reduce the size of your email messages.
+To enable the link shortener feature for your panel, you should create a ticket to Insider's Operational Excellence Team.
+This will shorten the link by about 40%.
 However, the data retention window is only 60 days from when the link is created.
-If a short link is clicked outside of this window, the clicks are not tracked.
+The clicks are not tracked if a short link is clicked outside of this window.

-• Gmail often combines emails with the same subject line into a single email in your inbox.
+• Delete previous test emails: Gmail often combines emails with the same subject line into a single email in your inbox.
 If you send several test emails for the same campaign, your message might become so large that Gmail clips the test email.
-However, for testing purposes, you can delete the previous test emails in your inbox, and then send the test email again.
+However, you can delete the previous test emails from your inbox for testing purposes and then send the test email again.

-• If you directly paste content from an outside source, you may also add the formatting code that is hidden behind the pasted content to your campaign's code.
-To not face such issues, we highly recommend creating your email templates from scratch using an HTML editor or Drag & Drop Editor.
+• Create emails from scratch: If you directly paste content from an outside source, you may add the formatting code hidden behind the pasted content to your campaign's code.
+To avoid such issues, we highly recommend creating your email templates from scratch using an HTML editor or Drag & Drop Editor.

-• If the above options don't seem to help prevent clipping, it’s likely that your campaign just has a lot of content.
-The first recommendation would be to cut any content that may be unnecessary.
+If the above options don't seem to help prevent clipping, it’s likely that your campaign just has a lot of content.
+Please remove some content in the containers, structures, and stripes, and also minimize the number of styles applied to email elements to reduce your email weight.